AlCurry/eat-street-solo/README.md

 Note also uses the reverse-lookup pacakge - given latitude & longitude on the client side, return zip code on the server for restaurant lookup.

+'npm install' must be run to install packages before executing